Research

 Meteorites and the early solar system

-Calcium-aluminum-rich inclusions (CAIs) in meteorites are the first solids formed in the early Solar System and record the isotopic composition of an early stage of Solar System evolution.
+Calcium-aluminum-rich inclusions (CAIs) in meteorites are refractory inclusions in meteorites are the first solids formed in the early Solar System and record the isotopic composition of an early stage of Solar System evolution.
 Measurement and characterization of the isotopic compositions of CAIs can help us set constraints on the nucleosynthetic sources of the material present in our early Solar System and inform our understanding of subsequent mixing processes.
-I am the first author of a 2019 paper addressing these topics, "Titanium isotope signatures of calcium-aluminum-rich inclusions from CV and CK chondrites: Implications for early Solar System reservoirs and mixing."
+I am the first author of a 2019 paper, "Titanium isotope signatures of calcium-aluminum-rich inclusions from CV and CK chondrites: Implications for early Solar System reservoirs and mixing," and a 2023 paper, "Titanium and chromium isotopic compositions of calcium-aluminum-rich inclusions: Implications for the sources of isotopic anomalies and the formation of distinct isotopic reservoirs in the early Solar System," on these topics.

 Titanium and chromium isotopes can also be used to evaluate sample origins and establish relationships between meteorite parent bodies (often in combination with oxygen isotopes), and I am the first author of a 2021 paper studying the relationship between the CM and CO chondrite groups, "The relationship between CM and CO chondrites: Insights from combined analyses of titanium, chromium, and oxygen isotopes in CM, CO, and ungrouped chondrites."